 Welcome to the English-language website for Japan ME Association.

-Japan ME Association is a non-profit organization incorporated and based in Tokyo, Japan.
+Japan ME Association (JMEA) is a non-profit organization based in Tokyo, Japan.
 We work on behalf of persons with myalgic encephalomyelitis (ME), also known as ME/CFS or chronic fatigue syndrome.

 Our Activities: Advocacy, Raising Awareness, and Stimulating Research